calculator001-del/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. script will display line of a file with pattern
 16. script for displaying line and pattern
 17. script will display lines that doesn't have required pattern
+18. script displays all that start with a letter